Evaluating Emotion Arcs Across Languages: Bridging the Global Divide in Sentiment Analysis: ML Arcs: Emotion Arcs Generated from Counting ML-Labeled Sentences

+We use the Oracle to generate emotion labels pertaining to various levels of accuracy, for the same dataset.
+We then generate emotion arcs just as described in the previous section (by taking the average of the scores for each instance in a bin), and evaluate the generated arcs just as before (by determining correlation with the gold arc).
+This Oracle System allows us to see how accurate an instance level emotion labelling approach needs to be to obtain various levels of quality when generating emotion arcs.

-Figure \ref{fig:oracle_results} shows the correlations of the valence arcs generated using the Oracle System with the gold valence arcs created from the SemEval 2018 V-OC test set \sm{(that has 7 possible labels: -3 to 3)}.
-We observe that, as expected the Oracle Systems with instance-level accuracy greater than approximately the random baseline (14.3\% for this dataset) obtain positive correlations; whereas those with less than 14\% accuracy obtain negative correlations.
-As seen with the results of the previous section, correlations increase markedly with increases in bin size. \sm{Even with an instance-level accuracy of 60\%}, correlation approaches 1 at larger bin sizes.
+Figure \ref{fig:oracle_results} shows the correlations of the valence arcs generated using the Oracle System with the gold valence arcs created from the SemEval 2018 V-OC test set (that has 7 possible labels: -3 to 3).\footnote{Figure \ref{fig:appendix_oracle_cat_sem14} (Appendix) shows similar Oracle System results for other datasets.} We observe that, as expected the Oracle Systems with instance-level accuracy greater than approximately the random baseline (14.3\% for this dataset) obtain positive correlations; whereas those with less than 14\% accuracy obtain negative correlations.
+As seen with the results of the previous section, correlations increase markedly with increase in bin size.
+Even with an instance-level accuracy of 60\%, correlation approaches 1 at larger bin sizes.
 Overall, we again observe high quality emotion arcs with bin sizes of just a few hundred instances.
-Figures \ref{fig:appendix_oracle_cat_sem14} and \ref{fig:appendix_oracle_cat_sem18} show similar Oracle System on the categorically labeled SemEval 2014 and SemEval 2018 (EI-OC) datasets.
-We observe similar patterns as for the SemEval 2018 V-OC dataset.
-(Note that the instance-level random-guess baseline is dependent on the number of class labels; thus, the minimum Oracle System Accuracy at which positive correlations with gold arcs appear is different across the datasets.)

-Table \ref{tab:zzflawed_oracle} shows the correlations obtained on the SemEval 2018 V-OC dataset when using various deep neural network and transformer-based systems.
+Table \ref{tab:flawed_oracle} shows the correlations obtained on the same dataset when using various deep neural network and transformer-based systems.
 Observe that the recent systems obtain nearly perfect correlation at bin sizes 200 and 300.
-That said, for applications where simple, interpretable, low-cost, and low-carbon-footprint systems are desired, the lexicon based systems described in the previous section, are perhaps more suitable.
+However, for a given application scenario, these results can only be obtained when the machine learning system is able to train on sufficient domain-specific training data (which is often scarce), the computer power, and knowledge to work with these systems is accessible.
+For applications where simple, interpretable, low-cost, and low-carbon-footprint systems are desired, the lexicon-based systems described in the previous section, are often more suitable.